 - Step 3: Copy the Captcha Code as given in the picture.

 - Step 4: NEET PG Admit Card will be displayed.
 Take a Printout of it.

 - Step 5: A passport size photo should be affixed on the hall ticket.

-Candidates can preferably choose an exam city that is nearby and convenient to them while filling the details on NEET PG online Application Form.
+- Candidates can preferably choose the NEET PG 2021 Exam Centres that are in the vicinity and convenient to them while filling the details on NEET PG 2021 online Application Form.